Behrouz-Babaki/COP-Kmeans/README.md

 ## Usage

 ```
- usage: run_ckm.py [-h] [--ofile OFILE] dfile cfile k
+usage: run_ckm.py [-h] [--ofile OFILE] [--n_rep N_REP] [--m_iter M_ITER] [--tol TOL] dfile cfile k

 Run COP-Kmeans algorithm

 positional arguments:
   dfile            data file
   cfile            constraint file
   k                number of clusters

 optional arguments:
   -h, --help       show this help message and exit
   --ofile OFILE    file to store the output
+  --n_rep N_REP    number of times to repeat the algorithm
+  --m_iter M_ITER  maximum number of iterations of the main loop
+  --tol TOL        tolerance for deciding on convergence
 ```

-To see a run of the algorithm on example data and constraints, run the script `examples/runner.sh`.
+To see a run of the algorithm on example data and constraints, run the script `runner.sh` in the `examples` directory.

 ## There's more ...